ues-io/uesio/docs/redux/README.md

 The thunk will be called by the middleware.
 In our stack we do use [redux-thunk](https://github.com/reduxjs/redux-thunk).

-Redux does recommend of using the [built-in type](https://redux.js.org/recipes/usage-with-typescript#usage-with-redux-thunk) `ThunkAction` for the action creator generating a thunk.
+Redux does recommend of using the [built-in type](https://redux.js.org/recipes/usage-with-typescript#usage-with-redux-thunk) for the action creator generating a thunk.
 By doing that, there is no need to individually type the arguments of the thunk.
 See the snippet below.

 ```diff